 Knowing what’s right for your children is difficult, especially during a stressful and hectic situation like divorce.
 At My Legal Case Coach (MLCC), you’ll receive one free hour of 1:1 virtual legal coaching when you purchase our Custody and Visitation case forms packet, which includes model custody agreements, court pleadings for custody, and much more – which you will find very helpful in negotiating the final terms for your own custody matter.

-Need Ongoing Coaching Help for a Court Case?
-With pre-paid coaching sessions for as little as $100 per hour, My Legal Case Coach offers affordable DIY coaching with an experienced Virginia family law litigation attorney to support you every step of the way during your DIY case to ensure you are able to organize and present your best case to the Court.
-Schedule a free 15-minute consultation to speak with an experienced Virginia family law coach today.
+With pre-paid coaching sessions for as little as $100 per hour, My Legal Case Coach also offers affordable DIY coaching with an experienced Virginia family law litigation attorney to support you every step of the way during your DIY case to ensure you are able to organize and present your best case to the Court.
+Schedule a free 15-minute consultation to speak with an experienced Virginia legal coach today.